colin-gourlay/sundown-sessions/src/content/releases/t/the-specials/stereo-typical-as-bs-and-rarities/index.md

 ---
 ## About

-Stereo-Typical: A's, B's & Rarities is a release by The Specials released in 2000.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Ghost Town.
+*Stereo-Typical: A's, B's & Rarities* earns its place in the Sundown Sessions catalogue through “Ghost Town”, a selection that offers a direct route into The Specials's work.

+Heard in the context of the full release, “Ghost Town” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Ghost Town